F1r3d3v/GK1-PolygonEditor/README.md

 ## Constraint Mechanism

-The GK1-PolygonEditor provides a robust constraint system that allows users to define and maintain geometric relationships between parts of a polygon.
+The PolygonEditor provides a robust constraint system that allows users to define and maintain geometric relationships between parts of a polygon.
 This system ensures that when you modify one part of a shape (e.g., move a vertex), other parts adjust automatically to preserve the specified constraints.

 ### Core Concepts